node-red/node-red.github.io/docs/getting-started/installation.md

 ### Install Node-RED

-The easiest way to install Node-RED is to use node's package manager, npm.
+The easiest way to install Node-RED is to use the Node.js package manager, npm.
 Installing it as a global module adds the command `node-red` to your system path: